-As a leaseholder you are responsible for arranging the annual servicing of your boiler and ensuring that is carried out by a gas safe registered engineer.
-Please refer to you installation certificate for the due date.
+Your landlord, ISHA, is responsible for arranging the annual servicing of your boiler and ensuring that this is carried out by a gas safe registered engineer, you will be notified of access being required in this regard.

 5. Maintenance

 Shared Ownership residents are responsible for the installation, servicing and maintenance of all home appliances.